laravel/nova-docs/4.0/actions/registering-actions.md

 ### Visit Actions

 The `visit` action will push the user to an internal page inside Nova.
-To create a `visit` action, pass the action's name and the path you wish to visit:
+To create a `visit` action, pass the action's name and the path you want them to visit:

 ```php
 public function actions()